Eden Robotics

 Company Overview

 Eden Robotics is a robotics company that rents semi-humanoid industrial robots by usage.
-Serving manufacturing and logistics operators with labor-heavy picking, moving, assembly, and inspection workflows.
+The buyers are manufacturing and logistics operators running labor-heavy picking, moving, assembly, and inspection workflows.

 What They're Building